ryanheise/just_audio/CONTRIBUTING.md

 To start a pull request, you first create a fork of this repository, create a new branch, commit and push your code to it.

-You may branch your pull request off the `master` branch or `dev` branch dependening on the nature of your contribution.
+You may branch your pull request off the `master` branch or `dev` branch depending on the nature of your contribution.
 Generally, bug fixes or other urgent changes should branch off `master` while new features should branch off `dev`.

 After making your changes, run `flutter analyze` to ensure your code meets the static analysis requirements, and run `flutter test` to ensure all unit tests continue to work.
 Where appropriate, update any documentation related to your code change.